MaximosKalaitzoglou/RecipeBook/README.md

 4. **Access Your Cloudinary Dashboard**: Once your account is set up and verified, you can log in to your Cloudinary dashboard.

 5. **Get Your API Credentials**: In your Cloudinary dashboard, you can find your Cloudinary API key, API secret, and cloud name.
-You will need these credentials to set up the `appsettings.json` file for the RecipeShare API.
+You will need these credentials to set up the `appsettings.json` file for the RecipeBook API.

 ## Technologies Used

 This project uses a variety of technologies and libraries to provide better user experience and functionality:

-- **Angular**: RecipeShare's frontend is built using Angular, a popular and robust JavaScript framework that provides a responsive and dynamic user interface.
+- **Angular**: RecipeBook's frontend is built using Angular, a popular and robust JavaScript framework that provides a responsive and dynamic user interface.

-- **Bootstrap and Bootswatch**: RecipeShare utilizes Bootstrap, a front-end framework, along with Bootswatch themes to ensure a sleek and visually appealing design.
+- **Bootstrap and Bootswatch**: RecipeBook utilizes Bootstrap, a front-end framework, along with Bootswatch themes to ensure a sleek and visually appealing design.
 These tools contribute to the platform's overall aesthetics and user-friendly interface.

 - **ngx-bootstrap**: ngx-bootstrap is an essential part of the project, offering Angular implementations of Bootstrap components.
-It helps ensure consistent and interactive UI elements in RecipeShare.
+It helps ensure consistent and interactive UI elements in RecipeBook.

 - **ng2-file-upload**: This library simplifies file uploads, including photo uploads for recipes.
 Users can easily add images to their recipes, enhancing the visual appeal of the platform.

-- **Cloudinary**: RecipeShare integrates Cloudinary, a cloud-based media management service, to store, transform, and deliver images and media files.
+- **Cloudinary**: RecipeBook integrates Cloudinary, a cloud-based media management service, to store, transform, and deliver images and media files.
 Cloudinary plays a pivotal role in managing photos and media within the application.

 - **ngx-infinite-scroll**: ngx-infinite-scroll is used to enable seamless and efficient infinite scrolling for pagination.
 Users can navigate through extensive lists, like the messaging user list, with ease and efficiency.

-These technologies and libraries work in harmony to provide a feature-rich, responsive, and visually appealing platform for recipe sharing and culinary exploration.
+With the help of these technologies you can finally explore the Cook side of you!